- 3 1/2 cups – sifted Swans Down Cake Flour

 BAKE cookies, 1 baking sheet at a time, 6 to 9 minutes.
 Cool cookies on pan on a wire rack 5 minutes before transferring to wire rack to cool completely.

 MAKE FROSTING: In a small saucepan whisk together milk and flour until completely smooth.
 Cook mixture over low heat, stirring constantly, until it comes to a boil and thickens.
 Remove saucepan from heat and whisk mixture until very smooth.
 Cool milk mixture until warm, 5 to 10 minutes.
 In a large bowl with an electric mixer beat butter until light, about 2 minutes.
-Gradually beat in sugar, about 3 minutes.
+Gradually beat in confectioners sugar, about 3 minutes.
 Gradually beat in milk mixture until combined.
 Beat in vanilla and beat frosting 30 seconds.
 Spread frosting over cookies.

 MAKES about 2 1/2 dozen cookies.